roma-patel/notebook/text/posts/summers.md

 midnight advising meetings.

-playing werewolves and card games with the edelmans.
+playing werewolves and card games with the edelmans. laughing when people walk by and see us chanting or clapping and following werewolves rules.

-cooking dinner with harsh and ansh.

-being forced to chop vegetables with harsh and ansh and (?). walking back after through the woods and the stadium.
+cooking dinner with harsh and ansh. being forced to chop vegetables with harsh and ansh and (?). walking back after through the woods and the stadium.

-eating lunch with invited speakers and hearing them talk about the strangest things. walking to nassau as a group; everyone unanimously chooses bent spoon every time.
+eating lunch with invited speakers and hearing them talk about the strangest things! walking to nassau as a group; everyone unanimously chooses bent spoon every time.

 getting bent spoon icecream far too often.